List of Fullmetal Alchemist characters: Tim Marcoh

 Tim Marcoh (ティム・マルコー, Timu Marukō), formerly the "Crystal Alchemist" (結晶の錬金術師, Kesshō no Renkinjutsushi), was the leading researcher in the military's Philosopher's Stone creation project.
 After sacrificing a number of innocent Ishbalans during the Ishbal Civil War in order to create new stones, he fled the military with some imperfect stone samples.
 He settled down in a small country town where he uses his stones to heal the sick.
 He is later found by the Elric brothers, and he directs them to some of the research he left behind in Central to help them in their search for the Philosopher's Stone.
 Marcoh is then captured by the homunculi who locked him deep below Central before he was found by Scar.
 Marcoh saw Scar as a means to an end while telling him of his involvement in the Ishbalan War in the hopes of being killed in vengeance.
 Scar instead disfigures Marcoh's face beyond recognition as a disguise, kidnaps him, and forces him to help in bringing down the homunculi.
 After Father's defeat, Marcoh offers to restore Mustang's eyesight in return of allowing the surviving Ishbalans to return to their homeland with him placed there as a doctor.

-In the first anime and live-action movie, while being held in military custody, Marcoh is killed by the homunculi in an attempt to silence him.
+In the first anime and live-action film, while being held in military custody, Marcoh is killed by the homunculi in an attempt to silence him.

 Kōji Totani voices him in the Japanese series, while Brice Armstrong voices him in the English dub.
 Masayuki Omoro voices him in the second anime, while Jerry Russell voices him in the English dub.
 In live-action, he is portrayed by Jun Kunimura.